denten-books/plain-text/4-screen.md

 [@polimerek_smectic_2004].](images/liquid.jpg)

 In addition to filtering light, modern displays also flicker at a precisely calibrated rate.
-What we observe as a static image on the screen, is in reality a highly dynamic projection.
+What we observe as a static image on screen, is in reality a highly dynamic projection.
 Traditional film projectors advance through 24 frames every second.
 The film camera's shutter similarly moves up and down 24 times per second, capturing a static snapshot at each turn.
 The projector and the camera are thus in sync.

 Furthermore, a projector's light flickers two to three times per frame, giving it a "refresh rate" of 48–72 cycles per second, or Hertz (Hz), which produces